Skip to navigation Skip to content Skip to subnav

 (i) vehicles designed to transport 16 or more passengers, including the driver; and

-(ii) vehicles used in the transportation of hazardous materials which requires the vehicle to be placarded under 49 C.F.R., part 172, subpart F.
+(ii) vehicles used in the transportation of hazardous materials that requires the vehicle to be placarded under 49 C.F.R., part 172, subpart F.

 (D) Class D—Any single vehicle with a gross vehicle weight rating of less than 26,001 pounds or any such vehicle towing a vehicle with a gross vehicle weight rating not in excess of 10,000 pounds, except vehicles included in Class C or vehicles that require a special endorsement unless the proper endorsement appears on the license.
 Class D licenses shall not be commercial driver’s licenses.